Type of Chickens That Lay Colored Eggs (Blue, Green, Pink, Brown)

 Throughout the United States, through 1981, variants of red-saddled (red-shouldered) or white were introduced to a Standard of Perfection.

-The Yokohama is primarily kept for display.
+People primarily keep the Yokohama for display.
 Full-sized hens lay around 80 tinted or cream-colored eggs yearly, tinted and weighing about 40 g.
 Bantam hens lay around 90 tinted or cream-colored eggs, weighing on average 30 g.

 Chickens that Lay Brown or Chocolate Colored Eggs